gvwilson/sys-tutorial/pages/index.md

 -   The 404 status code tells us something went wrong
 -   The 9 kilobyte response is an HTML page with an embedded image (the GitHub logo)
--   The page contains error messages, but we have to know page format to pull them out
+-   The page contains human-readable error messages
+    -   But we have to know page format to pull them out

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="topic" title="Getting JSON" %]